By Anne Kimbol, Chief Privacy Officer, HITRUST

 Combined with the security categories, the HITRUST CSF is, and will remain a strong risk-based framework against which entities can assess their compliance with applicable laws and best practices with respect to data protection.
 While the areas of disagreement among the privacy proposals remain large, they should not overshadow the need for reaching a viable approach going forward.

-HITRUST, as a leader in risk-based data protection standards, is actively monitoring and participating in these discussions to help ensure Congress and the Administration consider the issues involved fully and understand how frameworks like the HITRUST CSF allow industry to balance some of these important concerns and ensure their practices are strong and up-to-date.
+HITRUST, as a leader in risk-based data protection standards, is actively monitoring and participating in these discussions to help ensure Congress and the Administration consider the issues involved fully and understand how frameworks like the HITRUST CSF allow the industry to balance some of these important concerns and ensure their practices are strong and up-to-date.
 We look forward to continuing our work of engaging with interested parties and sharing information on what role the HITRUST CSF can play.
-Version 9.2, as mentioned, with its revamped privacy category, and Version 10, which is expected in 2019, furthers HITRUST’s work to broaden the framework so that it is industry and location neutral.
+Version 9.2, as mentioned, with its revamped privacy category, furthers HITRUST’s work to broaden the framework so that it is industry and location-neutral.

 The HITRUST CSF is applicable to all organizations large and small, includes mappings and information from laws and frameworks globally, and takes a broad view of how entities should consider and address data protection.
 Using the HITRUST CSF framework can help entities ensure their data protection policies and procedures are in line with not just laws but also industry practices, which evolve faster than laws and tend to be more focused on current data uses.
 This is true and will remain true in the future, as the HITRUST CSF adapts to meet changing laws, standards, and industry and consumer expectations on data protection.